Naught00/Letra/README.md

     w
     q' | letra

-Would change line 5 directly from the command line.
+Would change line 5 directly from the command line to 'line 5'.

 # External Commands
 Letra can call commands from your system's enviroment directly.
 This, for